WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 short-circuit the evaluation.
 You should enable at least two methods: the service account tokens authenticator and the user authenticator.

+#### Authorization

+After a successful authentication, users can send the API requests to perform different operations.
+Then those API requests get authorized by Kubernetes using various authorization modules.

+Authorization depends on API request __attributes__ like user, group, extra, Resource, and Namespace.
+These attributes are compared against __policies__, ultimately saying if a request is allowed or not.

+* __Node Authorizer__ - Node authorization is an authorization mode that specifically authorizes API requests made by Kubelets.

 ## Config Maps

 Kubernetes just creates a config map so you can access ENV variables on apps.